rxa1031/TCP_Server_with_ECDSA/README.md

 All third-party components remain under their original licenses.
 See the [LICENSE](LICENSE) file for full license text.

+### Third-Party Licenses

+This project uses OpenSSL and may include or depend on libraries and software provided by third parties.
+These components are **licensed separately** by their respective authors.

+All copyrights, trademarks, and licenses for any third-party software remain the property of their owners.
+Inclusion in this project does not grant additional rights to those components.
+Users must comply with the applicable third-party license terms.

 ## Build Mode + Logging Enforcement Rules (Policy v1.0)

 | Mode  | TLS | mTLS | Sanitizers | ERROR | WARN | INFO | DEBUG |